vladluca70/IoT_Project/README.md

-IoT Project – Smart School Network & Impact in Football This repository includes an IoT project developed as part of an exploration into how Internet of Things technology can be applied in both educational and sports environments.
+# IoT Project – Smart School Network & Impact in Football

+This repository includes an IoT project developed as part of an exploration into how Internet of Things (IoT) technology can be applied in both educational and sports environments.

-🔌 1.
+## 🔌 1.
 Smart School Network (Cisco Packet Tracer)

-I created a Cisco Packet Tracer file that simulates a smart school network.
+I created a **Cisco Packet Tracer** file that simulates a smart school network.
 The simulation includes connected devices such as:

-temperature sensors
+- temperature sensors

-surveillance cameras
+- surveillance cameras

-smart display panels
+- smart display panels

-digitally controlled doors
+- digitally controlled doors

-The goal of this simulation is to present my vision of how IoT devices can be integrated into a modern educational institution to enhance security, energy efficiency, and the overall student experience.
+The purpose of this simulation is to showcase my vision of how IoT devices can be integrated into a modern educational institution to improve security, energy efficiency, and the overall learning experience.

-📊 2.
-Scientific Research – The Impact of IoT in Football I also conducted a scientific research project on the impact of IoT in football.
-The paper explores how IoT technology contributes to:
+## 📊 2.
+Scientific Research – The Impact of IoT in Football

+I also conducted a **scientific research project** focused on the impact of IoT in football.
+The paper analyzes how IoT contributes to:
-monitoring player performance
+- monitoring player performance

-preventing injuries
+- injury prevention

-enhancing training sessions through real-time data
+- enhancing training sessions using real-time data

 This part of the project includes:

-a LaTeX document with the written research paper
+- a **LaTeX document** with the research content

-a PowerPoint presentation prepared for the oral defense of the project
+- a **PowerPoint presentation** used for oral presentation of the topic

-📁 Project Structure
+## 📁 Project Structure

-bash
-Copy
-Edit
-📁 smart-school.pkt          # Cisco Packet Tracer simulation file
-📁 impact-iot-football/
-    ├── research.tex         # Scientific research paper in LaTeX
-    └── presentation.pptx    # PowerPoint presentation
-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Cisco Packet Tracer (for smart school simulation)
+- **Cisco Packet Tracer** – for simulating the smart school network

-LaTeX (for typesetting the scientific research)
+- **LaTeX** – for typesetting the scientific research paper

-Microsoft PowerPoint (for the project presentation)
+- **Microsoft PowerPoint** – for creating the project presentation